 Work experience

 Work experience in the form of a work placement or a year out in professional training can provide the opportunity to see how statistical methods work in real life.
-Opportunities are available in areas such as industry, business or commerce.
+These are available in areas such as industry, business or commerce.

 Find out more about the different kinds of work experience and internships that are available.